Sandy Springs station

 It is adjacent to a large shopping complex that includes a multiplex movie theater, the only MARTA station to have one so close.
-It is also close to the Atlanta Georgia Temple of the Church of Jesus Christ of Latter-day Saints.

 Station layout

 Parking

 Sandy Springs has 1,170 daily and long-term parking spaces available for MARTA users which are located in one parking deck.
 Parking entrances are located at Perimeter Center West, and one from the Perimeter Shopping Center parking lot.